ahupowerdns/pdns/docs/recursor/manpages/rec_control.rst

     *DOMAIN* can be suffixed with a '$'. to delete the whole tree from the cache. i.e. 'powerdns.com$' will remove all cached entries under and including the powerdns.com name.

+    **Note**: this command also wipes the negative cache.

+    **Warning**: Don't just wipe "www.somedomain.com", its NS records or CNAME target may still be undesired, so wipe "somedomain.com" as well.

 See also
 --------